 New Sailing Program Scholarships

-We are pleased to announce that we have scholarship funding available for our Community Sailing (ages 8-14), Joseph Conrad Overnight Sailing Camp (ages 10-15), and Schooner Brilliant (ages 15-18)summer camps and spring and fall programs.
+We are pleased to announce that we have scholarship funding available for our Community Sailing (ages 8-14) and Joseph Conrad Overnight Sailing Camp (ages 10-15).
 Up to 100% financial aid is available depending upon need.
 To apply complete the application on this page.
 For more information contact Catherine Padgett at 860.572.5322, ext.
 1, or firstname.lastname@example.org.

 Financial Aid for Summer Camps

 Limited need-based financial assistance is available for the Museum’s Summer Day Camp, the Joseph Conrad Overnight Summer Sailing Camp, the Brilliant teen sailing program (summer), and the youth and home school Community Sailing programs (spring, summer, and fall).
 Typical awards are $100 to $200.The scholarships are the result of generous support from the following donors: